-- 2 - 2.
-2-3 katepisternal bristles.
-Scutellum same shade of grey as scutum.
-Postpronota and occiput also grey. kerteszii - 1 katepisternal bristle.
-Scutellum, postpronota and occiput usually paler than scutum.
+1 strong katepisternal bristle.
+Scutellum, humeri and occiput usually paler than scutum.
 Only a single bristle anterodorsally in the apical third of the hind femur.
+On average, slightly smaller than ruficornis.

 NEOLERIA

 1. Frons orange, extending either side of ocellar triangle.
 Abdomen yellow, at most some darker markings in centre of tergites.